G-Core/ios-demo-live-streaming/README.md

 Clone this project and try it or create a new one.

 1) Library <br />
   To work with rtmp, you will need a third-party library, [HaishinKit](https://github.com/shogo4405/HaishinKit.swift) is used in this project.
-You can install it on your project via SPM (swift package manager).
+You can install it on your project via SPM (swift package manager). <br />
+  This project contains its own version of the library, with added functionality for streaming in the background (sending audio, without video)

 2) Permissions <br />
   To use the camera and microphone, you need to request the user's permission for this.
 To do this, add to the plist (Info) of the project:
-  **Privacy - Camera Usage Description** and **Privacy - Microphone Usage Description**.
+  **Privacy - Camera Usage Description** and **Privacy - Microphone Usage Description**. <br />

+    Also, to record sound in the background, you need to add a **background mode** - **"Audio, AirPlay and Picture in Picture"**

 3) Audio session <br />
   Setting up an audio session for the application takes place in AppDelegate in the method: